Warren James

 Warren James (1792–1841) was a rebel leader in the Forest of Dean, England.

-As the Industrial Revolution began to take hold in the Forest of Dean, the Crown resolved to dilute the Foresters’ freemining rights and introduce free-market forces to the area.
+As the Industrial Revolution began to take hold in the Forest of Dean, the Crown resolved to dilute the Foresters freemining rights and introduce free-market forces to the area.
 Then, in 1808, Parliament directed that large areas of the Forest be enclosed, in order to satisfy an increased demand for naval timber.

 Unable to compete with the outside industrialists, and denied their ancient rights to collect timber or graze animals in the enclosed areas, many Foresters descended into abject poverty.
 Unrest grew and Warren James emerged as a populist leader.
 In 1831 he led a group of up to 3000 Foresters in open revolt against the Crown, tearing down around 60 miles of fencing in an attempt to retake possession of the enclosures.
 Warren James was tried and sentenced to death, though this was commuted to transportation to Tasmania.
-He was pardoned five years later, but unable to return home, he died in Hobart in 1841.
+He was pardoned five years later, but, unable to return home, he died in Hobart in 1841.
 His actions have inspired many other campaigns over the years and he remains one of the most significant figures in Forest of Dean history.

 Early life

-James' father, also Warren James (1751–1809), married Ann Kear (1755–1836) in 1777.
-At first they lived in a rented cottage in Bream, but in 1782 they moved to an encroachment cottage, which they had built on land between Parkend and Whitecroft.
+James's father, also Warren James (1751–1809), married Ann Kear (1755–1836) in 1777.
+At first, they lived in a rented cottage in Bream, but, in 1782, they moved to an encroachment cottage, which they had built on land between Parkend and Whitecroft.
 A map dated 1787 shows the family house as being on the southern edge of Parkend, and describes it as a 'Turf' cottage, built on encroached land, and valued by the Crown at 15 shillings per year.
 Warren James (the younger) was born in July 1792, and was baptised at Bream Chapel on 29 July 1792.
 He was the fourth son, and sixth born, of nine children.

 The younger James appears to have had no formal education, although later documents show that he could read and write as an adult.
 Along with his six brothers, he followed his father to become a miner at an early age.

 Little is known of his family life, though the family were undoubtedly impoverished.
 Encroachment cottages were illegally built single storey, built of loose stones and covered with turf.
 They had no windows, only a low door, a crude fireplace with chimney, and a floor paved with stones.
 The constant threat was that the authorities could destroy their home and remove them from the land.
-James' house was destroyed and the family removed from the land in 1813, the land being forested after the removal.
+James's house was destroyed and the family removed from the land in 1813, the land being forested after the removal.
 Aged 20 or 21, James moved with his mother to Bream.
 He never married.